Chan 2021: Explosions at Limbe stadium days before Tanzania opener - Reports | Goal.com

 The three visiting nations set up camps since then and are waiting to start their respective Chan campaigns.

-Cameroon will start the event by playing Zimbabwe at the Ahmadou-Ahidjo Stadium on January 16.
+Cameroon will start the event by playing Zimbabwe at the capital on January 16.